User Review( votes)

 Master bedroom: in the south-west corner.
 If the guest bed room is in the south west direction and the master bed room is in the south-east direction, then you may want to convert the guest into the master bed room.
 Never have the kids room in the south-west direction.
 North-west is ideal.

-Position when sleeping: Position the bed such that your head is in the south or east.
+Bed position according to vastu: Position the bed such that your head is in the south or east.
 Sleeping with head toward north conflicts (repels) with the earth’s magnetic field.

 Kitchen: in the south-east or north-west; the hob placed such that you face east when cooking.
 The idea is to let light and air flow into the kitchen in the morning.